ifshizuku/nextjs-zh-docs/pages/docs/basic-features/static-file-serving.en.md

----
-description: Next.js allows you to serve static files, like images, in the public directory.
-You can learn how it works here.
----

 # Static File Serving

 Next.js can serve static files, like images, under a folder called `public` in the root directory.
 Files inside `public` can then be referenced by your code starting from the base URL (`/`).